-Figure 3.2.1: Stock Price Return Distribution

 Examining the stock price and returns distribution (Figure 3.2.1), I observed a long-tailed normal distribution with significant variations across different stocks.
 The returns exhibited negative skewness, indicating that negative returns occurred more frequently, and there were distinct patterns of volatility clustering.
 This was crucial for understanding the risk profile and establishing effective risk management.

+Figure 3.2.2

+Market Regimes Identified by SMA Crossover Top 20 Stocks